 The scenarios above do not comprise a complete list of real or apparent conflicts of interest.
 Failure to disclose a conflict of interest can result in contract termination, disqualification from receiving a future contract, and/or recoupment of payments.

-Each contractor must have a current DARS3444, Conflict of Interest Certification, on file.
+Each contractor must have a current DARS3444, Conflict of Interest Certification, on file with their contract manager and regional program specialist.

 3.3.4 Confidentiality